 - As part of the Green Bag Campaign, reusable bags are sold at the University Bookstore.

 - Starbucks and our on-campus Convenience Stores currently sell reusable beverage containers for hot beverages and water.

-The Shops have installed water bottle refill stations throughout our facilities to reduce the amount of plastic bottles on campus.
+Beach Shops has installed water bottle refill stations throughout our facilities to reduce the number of plastic bottles on campus.

 Energy Star qualified vending machines replaced older models around campus, saving 47,785Kwh, and a total of $4,779 per year.
-The Shops continue to evaluate appliances and systems to ensure we provide alternative green options.
+Beach Shops continues to evaluate appliances and systems to ensure we provide alternative green options.